robersonrj/Card-Management-Database/README.md

   - The Card_Search_Functions.py file allows the user to search the dataframe for specific cards or card traits, and displays the results.
 This file also includes input validation and error messages for invalid entries.

+  - The Shadowverse Master List.csv is the original excel file that includes all of the card information.
+This file may contain errors or invalid formatting.

+  - The Cleaned Shadowverse Master List.csv is the file that is updated in the main program, and contains the cleaned information that will be used in the dataframe display.